 I gave a presentation at work recently.
 It did not go as well as I would have liked.
 I can tell you everything that I did wrong in the presentation.
 I talked too fast; I rambled in spots; and I spoke without a lot of emotion or enthusiasm.

-I get worried about making presentations.
-I’ve written in the past that I used to stutter and stammer as a kid and I worry sometimes about slipping up when I’m presenting.
-I’m usually fine, but it still occasionally comes up.
+I’ve made a ton of presentations over the years, but I still get worried.
+I used to stutter and stammer as a kid and I worry sometimes about slipping up when I’m presenting.
+I’m usually fine, but it still comes up occasionally.
 I’m great with small groups, but presentations seem to be my downfall.